samsquire/additive-guis/README.md

 # Customizing your desktop

-Adding an icon to your desktop operating system system tray should be really simple.
+Adding an icon to your desktop operating system tray should be really simple.

 ```
 predicates = [